Dataphile-ch/cube0/README.md

 Several definitions of cube entropy are evaluated:
 * Naive entropy: count the number of "stickers" that are on the wrong face.
-* Alignment entropy: based on the observation that corner and edge cubes need to be aligned before they can be moved into place, how many alignments are there in the cube?
+* Alignment entropy: based on the observation that corner and edge cubelets need to be aligned before they can be moved into place, how many alignments are there in the cube?
 * Matrix entropy: use a linear algebra distance norm to calculate the distance between the current cube and the solved cube in matrix/vector form.
 * Neural Network entropy: train a neural network on different cubes at different numbers of moves from solved.
 The NN can then try to fit any given cube and estimate the number of moves to solve.